divshot/docs/guides/ssl.md

 If you need non-SNI SSL enabled for a custom domain, please [email us](mailto:support@divshot.com) and we'll get things up and running as quickly as possible.

+### Force SSL

+Forcing all traffic to go through `https://` is available for Performance level apps.
+If you'd like to do so, [send us an email using this template](mailto:help@divshot.com?Subject=Force%20SSL%20Request&Body=Divshot%20App%20Name%20and%20Custom%20Domain%20Names%3A%0Amyapp1%2C%20myapp1.com), and we can get that processed within 24 hours.